LitCommerce

 Both TikTok and Instagram support paid advertising and organic posting, with flexible budgeting and bidding options.
 Instagram ads are more videos, Stories ads, and Shopping ads, while TikTok focuses more on in-feed and TopView ads.

-9. Analytics
+8. Analytics

-TikTok vs Instagram analytics
+TikTok analytics dashboard

 The last factor in the TikTok vs Instagram comparison is analytics.